 So what is causing this massive shift to non-dairy products, most especially plant-based milk?
 Certainly, with the increase in scientific research into the subject showing the harm to the human body dairy can cause, more and more people are moving to non-diary versions of their favourite products.
 And this of course has resulted in a vast increase in the range of products available, even in mainstream supermarket chains.
 This is a far cry from the halcyon days of the dairy industry in the 1960s and 70s, when free milk was available for all in UK schools.
 But by the late 70s the real dangers of dairy milk consumption were beginning to be realised, and more people discovered that they were, in fact, lactose intolerant.

 Studies show that nearly 75% of black Americans are lactose intolerant, and milk is the number one source of saturated fats.
-The results for the human body can be serious, leading to heart disease and diabetes.
 As Marion Nestle, Professor of nutrition and food studies at New York University, so simply put it, “Milk is the perfect food – for calves”.

 Return to blog